 Program in Interdisciplinary Studies

-We offer After Hours Conversations as a concrete meeting point, twice a week during two months every term, in which a speaker gives a ten-minute talk about a topic of general interest, followed by twenty minutes of discussion.
-In addition, we organize informal lunch meetings on the topic of cognition and awareness, a central topic of interest in our group.
-We also hold many spontaneous lunch meetings around the theme of metacognition; contact Piet Hut for further information.
+For the last 12 years, we have offered After Hours Conversations as a concrete meeting point, twice a week during two months every term, in which a speaker gives a ten-minute talk about a topic of general interest, followed by twenty minutes of discussion.
+During the current academic year, 2021-2022, these Conversations are on hold, while we are waiting for the Covid crisis to abate and the construction of the new Rubenstein Commons building and bar to finish.
+We will continue this tradition in 2022-2023.

 This article gives an overview of the Program in Interdisciplinary Studies from the viewpoint of PIDS Visitors Michael Rassias and Olaf Witkowski.
 It appeared in the Newsletter of the European Mathematical Society, Issue 112, June 2019, pp. 40-42.